 “A professional wedding planner can assist you with every step, from creating a customized planning calendar and budget to referrals of qualified wedding vendors, etiquette advice, and design and décor assistance.
 We are there every step of the way, supporting clients through the end of their wedding day.” -Tammy Waterman, Owner, Special Moments Event Planning

 “An important piece of advice we give is how to set a budget and what you should be spending in each category.
-An example would be, on average your food and beverage is 47% of your overall budget.
+An example would be, on average, your food and beverage is 47% of your overall budget.
 Knowing your budget and where to spend money will help to ensure a smooth planning process.
 We can also advise the couple on what vendors to hire based on their needs.
-The right wedding professional can make a major difference in having a stress-free wedding process and ensure a couple's memories of their wedding are nothing but beautiful!” -Jessica Ralph, owner of Parties A'La Carte
+The right wedding professional can make a major difference in having a stress-free wedding process and ensure a couple's memories of their wedding are nothing but beautiful!” -Jessica Ralph, Owner of Parties A'La Carte

 How Does a Wedding Planner Help Couples Choose Their Venue/Vendors?

 “Choosing the perfect venue can be very difficult for a couple.
-A wedding planner has the knowledge of venues in the area and can help steer a couple in the right direction.
+A wedding planner knows venues in the area and can help steer a couple in the right direction.
 When choosing a venue, the couple's budget plays a huge role in the final decision.
 Hiring a wedding planner can remove the hassle caused by having to research and contact venues for specific pricing and dates.
 Another key aspect when helping a couple choose their venue is their vision and style.
 We believe a couple's vision can paint a clear picture of what they see their wedding day like.
-When consulting with a couple, we ask specifics on what they want and do not want in a venue.
+When consulting with a couple, we ask for specifics on what they want and do not want in a venue.
 From there, we are able to narrow down their venue options based on their budget, vision, and specific requests.
-We take great pleasure in finding a venue, transforming that venue into a couple's vision and most importantly, putting on a fabulous wedding!” -Jessica Ralph, owner of Parties A'La Carte
+We take great pleasure in finding a venue, transforming that venue into a couple's vision, and most importantly, putting on a fabulous wedding!” -Jessica Ralph, Owner of Parties A'La Carte

 “Even if a couple is local, there are hundreds of unique wedding venues and talented vendors that they might never have come across.
 We love working with couples to offer them options based on price, product, and personality.
-There are incredible options out there for every style and budget, you just have to know where to look.” -Tammy Waterman, owner, Special Moments Event Planning
+There are incredible options out there for every style and budget; you just have to know where to look.” -Tammy Waterman, Owner, Special Moments Event Planning

 “Venues and vendor searching can be very overwhelming since there are so many options.
 Vendors also play a huge role in your wedding day and can make or break the event.
-We make this process seem easy eliminating your search by guiding you to vendors we know, trust, and fit your personality!” -Delaney Driver, owner, Wilder Mind Events
+We make this process seem easy, eliminating your search by guiding you to vendors we know, trust, and fit your personality!” -Delaney Driver, Owner, Wilder Mind Events

 “Seasoned and skilled practitioners in the wedding industry provide a streamlined list of recommendations/vendors at a discount who have relationships often dating back several years, saving clients time and money.
 In a post-COVID world, this is even more so as other businesses have moved, downsized, reduced their coverage, or gone out of business completely (especially in the catering and restaurant sector).
-Many of the weddings pushed their date out one year, thus all of the desirable dates were pre-maturely reserved.
+Many of the weddings pushed their date out one year; thus all of the desirable dates were pre-maturely reserved.
 This sparked an unusual demand curve as new couples petition venues for availability requiring many to ‘be flexible' on their date.
 Although there are many levels of online coverage, this resource lacks the human touch and an ‘in the know' personalized service.
 Always work with a company that leverages modern technology while adding considerable value.
-On your wedding day, there are a number of moving parts, so it’s important to work with someone who only lets you worry about one, marrying the love of your life.” -Brandon Wheeler, owner of Gulf Beach Weddings
+On your wedding day, there are a number of moving parts, so it’s important to work with someone who only lets you worry about one, marrying the love of your life.” -Brandon Wheeler, Owner of Gulf Beach Weddings

 When Should I Hire My Wedding Planner?

 “Hiring a planner from day one is always a great idea!
 We can help review contracts and negotiate on your behalf.
-Even if it is ‘Day Of' coordination, we have many vendors that we can recommend, and we have access to discounts that will help when it comes to booking vendors or wedding necessities like invitations.
-We are also able to guide you with checklists to keep you on track.” -Brittany Downey, Coastal Coordinating
+Even if it is Day Of coordination, we have many vendors that we can recommend, and we have access to discounts that will help when it comes to booking vendors or wedding necessities like invitations.
+We are also able to guide you with checklists to keep you on track.” -Brittany Downey, Planner, Coastal Coordinating

 “Your wedding planner should be the first vendor you hire, especially if you are looking for full planning services.
-By hiring your wedding planner first they are with you every step of the way to help with all things weddings from creating a robust and realistic budget, leading your venue search, and of course, helping with securing the best vendors for your vision.
+By hiring your wedding planner first, they are with you every step of the way to help with all things weddings, from creating a robust and realistic budget, leading your venue search, and of course, helping with securing the best vendors for your vision.
 Having a pro from day one will make planning so much easier, as you have your planner's expert knowledge every step of the way.” -Stephany Perry, Owner, Stephany Perry Events

 How Much Should I Budget for a Wedding Planner?

 “Budgeting for a wedding planner varies depending on the level of services you require.
-For Full-Service Planning, you probably want to look at approximately 10% of your wedding budget.
-Regardless of what you budget, keep in mind that add-on services like custom printing, invitation management, and rental items can add to the costs.” -Tammy Waterman, owner, Special Moments Event Planning
+For Full-Service Planning, you want to look at approximately 10% of your wedding budget.
+Regardless of what you budget, keep in mind that add-on services like custom printing, invitation management, and rental items can add to the costs.” -Tammy Waterman, Owner, Special Moments Event Planning

 “You should initially allocate 10% of your budget for planning and coordination services.
 This number will fluctuate based on the level of assistance you require.
-Most planners offer a range of services from month of coordination to full planning services and range between $1,500-$6,000+ based on your needs.” -Stephany Perry, owner, Stephany Perry Events
+Most planners offer a range of services from month of coordination to full planning services and range between $1,500-$6,000+ based on your needs.” -Stephany Perry, Owner, Stephany Perry Events